PrishanM/react-native-sunshine-conversations/README.md

 ## Android

+NOTE - This is a wrapper which supoorts android 29 as well

 You can easily add a binding to the [Smooch Android SDK](https://github.com/smooch/smooch-android) in your React Native application by following the instructions below.

 * Add the `ReactNativeSmoochPackage` to the list of packages in your `ReactApplication`